mrincodi/algorithmsAgain/README.md

 # algorithmsAgain
-A bunch of algorithms I have implemented while practicing for a coding interview.
+A (large) bunch of algorithms I have implemented while practicing for a coding interview.
 Most of them are solutions for InterviewBit.